 The bedroom in the ground floor can suit someone with reduced mobility as the bathroom is equipped with grab bars.

-Upstairs, a landing leads to a broad, furnished wooden terrace, slung with hammocks.
+Upstairs, a landing leads to a broad, furnished wooden terrace.
 The views from here are simply marvellous, taking in many peaks of the Alpine-looking Picos de Europa.

 Sunrise and sunset are both rather special at this location.